WebEngage/WEServiceExtension/README.md

       end
       ```

-      Note : Your target name should be the Content Extension name which you have entered while creating ContentExtension, Over here refer screenshot 3
+      Note : Your target name should be the Service Extension name which you have entered while creating ServiceExtension, Over here refer screenshot 3

     - #### Install Pods